kewisch/ical.js/CONTRIBUTING.md

 created as a replacement for [libical], meant to be used in [Lightning], the calendaring extension to Thunderbird.
 Using binary components in Mozilla extensions often leads to compatibility issues so a pure JavaScript implementation was needed.
-It is now also used in the Firefox OS calendaring application.
+It was also used in the Firefox OS calendaring application.

 Work on the library prompted creating some standards around it.
 One of them is